michellecao/thegreattwitter/README.txt

+TheGreatTwitter is an application that works like a simplified Twitter.

+The domain model supports accounts, messages, and account following.
+Messages are posted by accounts and an account can follow another account.

+For each assignment a corresponding tag is created, for instance “assignment1” tag was added for the initial domain model assignment.

 Steps to commit your files:
 1. "git add ." (add all changed files) or "git add path/to/the/file" to add the individual file.